The Spiritual Guide to Living a Balanced, Healthy Life

 From the most ancient of times, it has been recognised that the way to health and happiness came from having a balanced life.
 At the sacred oracle at Delphi were two inscriptions: ‘Know yourself’ and ‘Nothing in Excess’, I really feel that these words are as excellent a guide now as they were in Ancient Greece.
 The lesson of balance and not being excessive is one most of us have to learn.

 There are two main ways that human beings live – doing and being.
 It is very important that we make the most of our lives by ‘doing’ - being active and making the most of our opportunities, friends and family.
 However we also need to balance this with times of just being.
 A time where we can just relax, contemplate and think quietly.
 As the saying goes ‘ we are human beings not human doings’.

 Many people find that meditating every day even for just half an hour can make a dramatic change to their health and mental well-being.
 It is all about taking built up stress levels back to zero and allowing the body, mind and spirit to recharge.
 This is especially important if you are very busy or have many demands placed on you.

 While this might seem like a waste of time or a self-indulgence – especially to someone who is balancing work, home, family etc, most people find that they have more energy and get better rest from their sleep when they are calmed through meditation and relaxation.

-The other side of balance is that of activity and being proactive.
+The other side is that of activity and being proactive.
 This is also important and can be invaluable in setting and achieving goals and fully enjoying life.
-Sometimes it can be hard to get started but once you do you will feel like you have really achieved something and can only achieve more in future.
+Sometimes it can be hard to get started but once you do you will feel like you have achieved something and can only achieve more.

 Getting all the parts of life in balance can be a challenge (I was a working single parent for some years and I know!) and most people never manage it perfectly or all the time.
 But it a healthy, positive thing to focus your daily life around and will bring many benefits.